'It's getting worse': how the COVID-19 pandemic affected immigration in the United States

-“Before, I would say that being in the USA is the main option for developing my career,” he said.
-“Now, to be honest, Canada, Europe, New Zealand and Australia seem like a much better choice.”
+“Before, I would say that staying in the United States is the main option for my career,” he said.
+"Now, to be honest, Canada, Europe, New Zealand and Australia seem like much better choices."

 Tussa, who was planning to enter a medical school in the United States, is becoming increasingly convinced that the country in which she wanted to build her future considers her to be “one-time”.

-“We get confirmation of this all the time.
-For example, a ban on the issuance of H-1B until the end of this year, said Toussou.
-“Every day is getting worse.”
+“We are constantly receiving confirmation of this.
+For example, a ban on the issuance of H-1B until the end of this year, - said Tussu.
+"It's getting worse every day."

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous

 stdClass Object ([term_id] => 3187 [name] => immigration [taxonomy] => post_tag [slug] => immigratsiya)immigration

 stdClass Object ([term_id] => 13992 [name] => Likbez [taxonomy] => category [slug] => poleznaja-informatsija)Educational program